pluralsight/guides/in-review/software-engineering-best-practices/getting-started-with-selenium-and-sauce-labs/article.md

 Here's a summary of the best practices described in this tutorial:
 - Know the structure of the page you're going to test.
 - Use the scripts generated by Selenium IDE (or any other Record/Playback tool) as a starting point.
-- Don't Use Brittle Locators in Your Tests.
+- Don't use brittle locators in your tests.
 Preferably, use IDs and relative paths.
 - Learn to design your tests with the Page Object pattern.
-- Combine the Page Object pattern with Behaviour Driven Development to improve readability even more.
+- Combine the Page Object pattern with Behaviour Driven Development to boost readability.
-- Don't hardcode your account information, use Environment Variables.
+- Don't hardcode your account information; use Environment Variables.

 In this [page you can see additional best practices and tips](https://wiki.saucelabs.com/display/DOCS/Best+Practices+and+Tips).

 And remember that you can find the source code of [all the tests on Github](https://github.com/eh3rrera/selenium-saucelabs-example).

-If you have questions or comments, don't hesitate to contact me.
+I hope you enjoyed this tutorial.
+Please contact me if you have questions or feedback!